Pierre Garçon: Indianapolis Colts

 In 2010, Garçon had the starting spot most of the season with the exception for Week 3 and 4, where he was inactive for both games.
 In Week 6 against the Washington Redskins, he made an impressive one-handed catch.
 By the end of the season, he had 67 receptions for 784 yards and six touchdowns.
-Despite Peyton Manning being out the entire 2011 season due to injury, Garçon had his best season with the Colts.
-He started in all 16 games of the season and recorded 70 receptions, 947 receiving yards, and six touchdowns.
+In the Colts' Wild Card Round loss to the Jets, he had five receptions for 112 yards and a touchdown.